Brotherly bonds unbreakable in Davis Cup pressure cooker

 If world number two Andy beats Goffin on the red dirt at the Flanders Expo on Sunday, and only the brave would bet against him, his team will be champions for the first time in 79 years and there would be a strong case for the 115-year-old trophy being housed in Dunblane town hall in Scotland for a year.

-Without its two favorite sons, only one rubber has been won by a player whose name does not end in Murray in this year’s run, Britain would still be in the tennis wilderness.
+Without its two favourite sons, only one rubber has been won by a player whose name does not end in Murray in this year’s run, Britain would still be in the tennis wilderness.

 Andy, 28, is already a national sporting hero, having, in 2013, become the first British male since Fred Perry in 1936 to win Wimbledon, a year after he landed the U.S. Open and the London Olympics titles.